patois/RETracker/README.md

 I've found address `0x70100000` and above to be a reliable address to plant a `Polyp` into and run its code from there.

 If you'd like to give firmware development a go, grab a copy of both [Arduino and the Teensyduino addon](https://www.pjrc.com/teensy/td_download.html), build some of the examples and flash the resulting `.hex` files onto the Tracker (be sure to pick `Teensy 3.6` and rename the resulting `.hex` file into something like `PolyendTracker_teensy.ptf`).
+Going back to an original `Polyend Tracker` firmware will be possible anytime using the Tracker's emergency update procedure, since it resides on a separate chip that isn't affected/overwritten by firmware updates.

 ![Teensyduino screenshot](rsrc/teensyduino.jpg)